codybrookes/Honey-Pot/README.md

 # Honey Pot Creation

 ## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+This SSH honey pot creation was for the purpose of setting traps for attackers and to gather intelligence about their identity, methods and motivations on trying to hack into our network.
+The primary focus was to design a honey pot to deepen understanding of network security, attack patterns, and defensive strategies.

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
+- Advanced understanding of setting a cyber security trap.
-- Proficiency in analyzing and interpreting network logs.
+- Proficiency in linux commands to create a working honeypot.
-- Ability to generate and recognize attack signatures and patterns.
+- Ability to recognize attack signatures and patterns.
 - Enhanced knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used
-[Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Cloud Computing System such as Azure to set up a virtual machine.
+- Github to find a solid honeypot the fits our needs.
+- Linux to run the docker that set up the honeypot.

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.

-*Ref 1: Network Diagram*
+Step 1: Set up virtual machine via cloud computing service.

+Step 2: Run Cowrie in Docker locally with creating your own image.

+Step 3: Then run an SSH client to port 2222 to test it.

+Step 4: Let the honeypot run and collect data for any possible attacks.

+Step 5: Testing the honey we used Nmap to see what attackers see when they are poking around.